 Insight Guides Finland is a beautiful travel inspiration and big picture travel planning book.
 This would be my pick to buy for someone who hasn’t been to Finland and is wondering what’s it like.

 The Best Finland Guide Book for the Busy Helsinki Visitor

 The information is identical to the Helsinki section in Lonely Planet Finland.
-So, if you are going to have a short Helsinki visit and don’t have time to read about Finland in general or other Finnish destinations, Pocket Helsinki is perfect for you.
+So, if you need a tiny guide, are going to have a short Helsinki visit and don’t have time to read much, Pocket Helsinki is perfect for you.

 On the other hand, if you are visiting Helsinki but would love to read more about Finland and all things Finnish, I recommend buying Lonely Planet Finland.